 A settlor can put all kinds of assets in the trust which includes shares and stocks, real property, bank deposits, intellectual property, investment portfolios, life insurance policies and much more.

 How Can I Get An Offshore Trust?

 If you are planning to invest in an offshore trust, the first thing to do is to assess the value of your assets and decide which assets you are going to transfer to the trust for your beneficiary.
 Once you are through with this, you can ask your lawyer to help you write a trust deed.
 You will need to consult an offshore trust company to help you on your first steps towards a more improved asset protection method.
-It is then time to decide which jurisdiction is favorable to your needs.
+It’s then time to decide which jurisdiction is favourable to your needs.
 Offshore trust benefits vary from one jurisdiction to another.
-So, it is critical that you set up an offshore trust in a jurisdiction where your assets are well protected and at the same time grow at a significant rate.
+So, it’s critical that you set up an offshore trust in a jurisdiction where your assets are well protected and at the same time grow at a significant rate.